-- Increasing student access to, and improving student achievement in, postsecondary level instruction and exams, including AP
+- Increasing student access to, and improving student achievement in, postsecondary level instruction and exams, including AP; and

 States and districts receiving funds under Title IV, Part A must provide equitable services to students and teachers in private schools.
 For more information, visit: CAPE’s Private Schools and the Every Student Succeeds Act.

-Unless your state has announced a commitment to cover AP Exams for low-income students, districts should use their historical low-income exam participation data and current AP enrollment to inform their own exam volume and cost projections for 2017 and 2018.
-For example: if your district expects to administer 100 low-income exams in 2017, and 125 low-income exams in 2018, the cost to make the exams free for these students would be $5,300 in 2017 and $6,625 in 2018.
+Unless your state has announced a commitment to cover AP Exams for low-income students, districts should use their historical low-income exam participation data and current AP enrollment to inform their own exam volume and cost projections for 2020.
+For example: If your district expects to administer 100 low-income exams in 2020, the cost to make the exams free for these students would be $5,300.

 Additional Sources of AP Funding Under ESSA

-States may set aside 3% of their fiscal year 2017 Title I funds to provide grants to school districts for direct student services, which include covering AP Exam fees and providing AP courses not currently offered.
+Title I: States may set aside 3% of their fiscal year 2019 Title I funds to provide grants to school districts for Direct Student Services, which include covering AP Exam fees and providing AP courses not currently offered.

 Act Now to Protect Funding for Low-Income Students

-Here are steps you can take now to protect and expand AP access for low-income students for the 2016-17 and 2017-18 school years and beyond:
+Here are steps you can take now to protect and expand AP access for low-income students for the 2019-20 school year and beyond:

-2. Urge state leaders to protect access to AP in ESSA plans
+2. Urge state leaders to protect access to AP.

 We recommend that you encourage your state and districts to prioritize funding for low-income students’ AP Exam fees.
 You can visit your state’s department or board of education website to learn more about how to provide feedback, including key dates.